amymuwu/amywjwu.com/_posts/2018-11-10-Sailbots:-Optimizing-Hull-for-Scale-Testing.md

 ## Testing Scale and Wind Speeds
 In order to calculate our model size and wind speed needed, we equated two Reynolds numbers - for air and for ocean water - and found what we need for our fluid simulation.

+We used the following formula to calculate our Reynold's number:

 ![alt text](http://airfoiltools.com/images/maths/renumber.gif "http://airfoiltools.com/images/maths/renumber.gif")

+We established a proportionality with velocity at a set scale with different rho values to determine the wind speeds we need to achieve.